bradhowes/LPF/README.md

 * `App` -- code and configury for the application that hosts the AUv3 app extension.
 Again, the app serves as a demo host for the AUv3 app extension.
-* `Extension` -- code and configury for the extension itself
+* `Extension` -- code and configuration for the extension itself
-* `Framework` -- code configury for the framework that contains the shared code by the app and the extension.
+* `Framework` -- code for the framework that contains the shared code by the app and the extension.
 Note that the framework is made up of files that are common to both platforms, but these files are found in the `Shared` folder.

 The [Shared](Shared) folder holds all of the code that is used by the above products.
 In it you will find: